eyas-ranjous/dom-to-model/README.md

 const models = await domToModel(url, collectionMap);
 ```

-### Demo: Mapping imdb movies
+### Demo: IMDB Movies
-I built a small demo for the project in <a target="_blank" href="https://github.com/eyas-ranjous/dom-to-model/blob/master/demo/index.js">here</a> you can use like below:
+I built a small demo for the project <a target="_blank" href="https://github.com/eyas-ranjous/dom-to-model/blob/master/demo/index.js">here</a> you can use like below:

 ##### IMDB Movie Model